pdfpc/pdfpc/README.rst

 Embedded video playback is not working.
 ---------------------------------------

 You likely have a ``gstreamer`` codec issue.
+First, try to install ``gstreamer``'s 'bad' codecs (package ``libgstreamer-plugins-bad1.0-0`` on Debian/Ubuntu).
+By doing so, ``pdfpc`` will use ``gstreamer``'s OpenGL backend for rendering, which might solve your issue.

-Try loading the video file you want to play with the following command: ``gst-launch-1.0 filesrc location=<your video> ! decodebin ! autovideosink``  If the video plays, go ahead and `submit an issue <https://github.com/pdfpc/pdfpc/issues>`_.
-Otherwise, the command will likely output some good hints for why gstreamer cannot decode the video.
+If the problem persists, try loading the video file you want to play with the following command: ``gst-launch-1.0 filesrc location=<your video> ! decodebin ! autovideosink``  If the video plays, go ahead and `submit an issue
+<https://github.com/pdfpc/pdfpc/issues>`_.
+Otherwise, the command will likely
+output some good hints for why gstreamer cannot decode the video.

 Windows do not appear on the correct screen.
 ---------------------------------------------------